PhilT/machines/README.markdown

 ssh uses the specified user and then sudo is added to commands that require it.
 When sudo is needed for file uploads.
 The file is uploaded to /tmp then sudo cp'd to the destination.

-Assumptions
+When `package` is called in the `Machinesfile` that file is loaded either from the local, custom packages directory or from the Machines packages.

+Limitations
 ---------------------------------------
 * Only one user per machine.
 SSH logs in as that user and there is currently no way to change it.
+Multiple users is not something we currently need and has therefore been made a low priority.
+* The system has been designed to allow a certain flexibility in the configuration although some things may not yet be totally configurable it should be possible to add or modify a relevant package.
+For example, app settings allow different servers to have different apps setup on them.
+This however has not yet been exercised.

 Warnings
 ---------------------------------------

+[NEED TO CHECK THIS IS STILL HAPPENING]

 You might see one of the following while upgrading/installing packages:
     debconf: Unable to initialise frontend: Dialog